 Even if your compost toilet has a fan for odour control, a cover material is often used as a ‘soak’ at the bottom of the solids container (a 2.5 – 5 cm or so layer is ideal), and the occasional sprinkling of carbon-rich material will help with the final composting process (if you don’t add much to the bucket whilst in use, you should add a lot of carbon-rich material and mix it with the contents of the toilet in your compost heap to get a good compost).

 Finely chopped straw, often sold as animal bedding can be used.
 It’s not that absorbent, but it’s OK.
-Customers using it have had mixed success with some saying it’s worked well, and others saying that it’s not so good at odour control.
+People using it have had mixed success with some saying it’s worked well, and others saying that it’s not so good at odour control.
 It might be an idea to try alternating covers, so you could try some straw and every other use, try sawdust or shavings.

 Wood ash (never use coal ash as it’s highly toxic) is often available for free during the cooler months and has excellent odour control properties.
 However, it can be a bit messy and dusty in use and a composting expert colleague of ours makes the following observations on wood ash